-The authority's financial operations have remained very stable despite escalating debt service and a reliance on moderate rate hikes.
-Historical DSC on senior lien obligations has averaged a strong 1.9x over the five years through audited fiscal 2015 (based on Fitch's calculation of DSC, which includes certain accruals from the income statement).
+The authority's financial operations have remained very stable despite escalating debt service.
+Historical DSC on senior lien obligations has averaged a strong 1.9x over the three years through audited fiscal 2016 (based on Fitch's calculation of DSC, which includes certain accruals from the income statement).
 All-in DSC, which includes subordinate public debt and privately-placed state revolving fund loans, has been low but adequate at 1.1x over the same period.
-Liquidity, while still solid, dipped slightly to 274 days cash on hand in fiscal 2015, just under the 300 days it has averaged since 2011.
+Liquidity, while still solid, dipped slightly to 243 days cash on hand in fiscal 2016, less than the 300 days it has averaged since 2011.